Skip to main content

 Paperwork

 Upon termination, all employees will receive their final paycheck and information on continuing benefits in a timely fashion and in accordance with state and federal law.
 Final wages will be paid on the employee's last work day if the employee is involuntarily terminated or resigns with more than 72 hours notice.
 Final wages will be paid within 72 hours after voluntary termination to an employee who gives less than 72 hours notice.
-Departments must hand deliver termination paperwork, including the final time sheet, to Human Resources so that these time requirements can be met.
+Departments must submit all termination paperwork, including the final electronic timesheet submission, to Human Resources so that these time requirements can be met.

 Payment of Leave